 Selection of a particular track does not guarantee admission to any post-graduate or professional program.
 These programs are often extremely competitive, and admission is subject to the selection processes of the institutions offering the advanced programs.
+It is also possible to encounter Professional schools with slightly different requirements, and it is incumbent on students to ensure that the alternative requirements are incorporated into their degree program with the assistance of their departmental advisor.
 The tracks simply allow the student to complete the requisite course work to be eligible for the application process.
 Selection of a particular track does not prevent students from applying to programs outside their track.
 Should students want to change their focus or apply to a different post-graduate program, an advisor in the department can provide guidance to accomplish the students' goals.

 A minor in Biology or Chemistry is also offered by the Department of Biology and Physical Sciences.
-A minor is 18 hours in a discipline, nine of which must be 300 or 400-level courses.
+A minor is 18 credit hours in a discipline, nine of which must be 300 or 400-level courses.
 The courses in the minor may not be used to fulfill the core or General Education requirements.
-In Chemistry, students earn a minor in Chemistry if they complete the following sequence of courses: General Chemistry I and II, Organic Chemistry I and II, and Biochemistry; therefore, students receiving a Bachelor of Science in Biology degree who take the CHE141, CHE142, CHE201, CHE202, and CHE360 sequence earn a minor in Chemistry.
+In Chemistry, students earn a minor if they complete the following sequence of courses: General Chemistry I and II, Organic Chemistry I and II, and Biochemistry; therefore, students receiving a Bachelor of Science in Biology degree who take the CHE 141, CHE 142, CHE 201, CHE 202, and CHE 360 sequence earn a minor in Chemistry.